plishman/Proof-of-work---hashing-for-documents--experimental-/README.md

 I have added two extensions for Chrome:
 ## proof of work Chrome extension - Apply proof of work algorithm to page elements
 https://chrome.google.com/webstore/detail/proof-of-work-hashing-for/gofmdhjamblgjaoeilnaneidlneibgbp
 This extension allows page elements to be hashed and the salt value/modulo string to be computed.
-The computed string is appended to the article in a span tag.
+The computed string is appended to the hashed page element in a span tag.

 ## proof of work Chrome extension - Test and score pre-hashed page elements
 https://chrome.google.com/webstore/detail/proof-of-work-test-and-sc/fimdnbeniijbdkindeaoddfcaadgccoj